kp4ws/ExcelExport/README.md

 Currently a CMD application
 ![image](https://user-images.githubusercontent.com/58745400/133308370-cce48889-03fb-47c1-a41f-2ce35aff614a.png)

+## V1.1
+- Added app.py that starts the program
+- Removed user input.
+All config variables are now set in the json file

 ## Upate Ideas
-- Add config file for storing recent program runs
 - Add GUI menu